Horst Fischer

 Horst Paul Silvester Fischer (31 December 1912 – 8 July 1966) was a German medical doctor and member of the SS who participated in selections in Auschwitz-Birkenau concentration camp during World War II.
 He selected at least 70,000 prisoners to be gassed, then supervised their gassings.
 Although he avoided immediate detection after the war, Fischer's crimes came to light in the late 1950s.
-After tracking him down, Fischer was arrested by East German officials in 1965.
+After tracking him down, Fischer was arrested by East German secret police officials in 1965.
 In a high-profile public case tried directly by the Supreme Court of East Germany, Fischer, the highest-ranking concentration camp doctor to ever stand trial in front of a German court, was found guilty of crimes against humanity and condemned to death.
-He was guillotined in 1966.
+He was executed by guillotine in 1966.

 Early life

-Fischer was born and orphaned and was raised by other relatives in Dresden and Berlin.
+After being orphaned Fischer was raised by relatives in Dresden and Berlin.
 He joined the SS in 1933, and the Nazi Party four years later.
 After attending medical school at the University of Berlin, Fischer received his medical degree in 1937.
 In 1939, he started working as a doctor for the SS.

 On 1 May 1940, Fischer was promoted to Untersturmführer and became a member of the armed forces of the SS.
 He was involved in the early stages of the German invasion of the Soviet Union, but was recalled from the front in 1942, after falling ill with tuberculosis.
 Fischer was offered a job in a concentration camp, which he accepted.
 In January 1942, Fischer was promoted to Obersturmführer.